Deil

 Deil is a village in the Dutch province of Gelderland.
 It is a part of the municipality of West Betuwe, and lies about 12 km west of Tiel.

 Deil was a separate municipality until 1978, when it became a part of Geldermalsen.
-On January 2019 Deil became part of a newly formed municipality, when the former municipalities of Geldermalsen, Neerijnen and Lingewaal joined together to form the municipality of West-Betuwe.
+In January 2019 Deil became part of a newly formed municipality, when the former municipalities of Geldermalsen, Neerijnen and Lingewaal joined to form the municipality of West-Betuwe.

 In 2019, the village of Deil had 2097 inhabitants.
-The built-up area of the village was 0.38 km², and contained 840 residences.
+The built-up area of the village was 0.38 km^{2}, and contained 840 residences.
 There is a restored windmill in the village, De Vlinder.